-- What will be the output of the following code if the friend function is declared in a namespace?
+What result will the code produce if the friend function is defined within a namespace?

 #include<iostream>